 Within many industries there are methods that people have been taught to do things that honestly are no longer relevant.

 Within diving it’s the Quarter Turn on tank valves.
 Otherwise known as “THE QUARTER TURN OF DEATH!”

-stick open.
-With the first “yes” it is technically possible to damage a valve by forcing it to open further than it already
+Can you damage a valve by opening it too hard?
+“Yes” it is possible to damage a valve by forcing it to open further than

-the industry has improved over the years and the brass style valves that could “stick open” have NOT been manufactured in
+has improved over the years and the brass style valves that could “stick open” have NOT been manufactured in over 50

 When a valve is only opened a quarter turn or a half turn you may not notice any difference in the function of the regulator

 at the surface but once you descend the pressure changes will cause the regulator to breath harder and eventually it will

 fail to function as the partially opened valve won’t be able to supply enough air for the regulator to function properly.